 These programs incorporate a wide range of group and individual counselling modalities, similar to residential programs, that people can access on an outpatient basis.

-Different types of counselling may help individuals recognize the need to change behavior and to manage their addiction.
+Different types of counselling may help individuals recognize the need to change behaviour and to manage their addiction.
 These may include:

-- Motivational interviewing.
-Focuses on the readiness of individuals to change their behavior and begin treatment.
+- Motivational interviewing – Focuses on the readiness of individuals to change their behaviour and begin treatment.

 Maintaining adequate nutrition, regular physical activity and sticking to a proper sleep schedule can help relieve tension and stress.
 This is important to help maintain the strength that is needed to apply the skills and techniques learned in treatment.
 Taking care of ourselves also leaves us less vulnerable to depression and mood changes.